vishvAsa/notes/sapiens/branches/Aryan/satem/balto-slavic/slavic/rus/articles/ukraine-invasion/rob-lee/rob-lee-notes.md

 Russia doesn't have a well-trained reserve, and its conscripts only serve for one year.
 Right when they become competent at their jobs, they are demobilized.
 Not clear how useful such a force would be, particularly without well-trained NCOs (who are currently in Ukraine).
 Conscripts are mostly trained at their units, but the vast majority of ground regiments/brigades are partially deployed to Ukraine.

+## Coordination problems
+Tanks are vulnerable when a combined arms component is missing or weak.
+Russia doesn’t have enough infantry to protect its tanks from ATGM teams, and they’re struggling to suppress/destroy Ukrainian artillery that is locating them with commercial UAVs.
+Russia decided to reduce the motorized rifle battalion in tank regiments to a 75-man company, and then decided to not mass its forces properly in Ukraine.
+I don't think this war has demonstrated that tanks are any more vulnerable than previously known.

 ## US Intel
 > “There has been a lot of real-time intelligence shared in terms of things that could be used for specific targeting of Russian forces,” said a former senior intelligence official familiar with the situation.
 The information includes commercial satellite images “but also a lot of other intelligence about, for example, where certain types of Russian units are active.”